 When the weather changes to an extreme, whether from atmospheric changes or temperature fluctuations, it can affect certain types of chronic pain.
 This is especially true when your pain is related to your joints, such as with arthritis or fibromyalgia.
 If you start to keep a pain journal and record everything that occurred on the days when you had a flare-up, you might notice that your neck or knees hurt a lot worse when it rains or gets extremely cold.
 For others, extreme heat can trigger symptoms.
 Journaling can help you see what weather changes might be triggering you and help you to prepare for them in the future.

-Everyone experiences stress, and for moms, it’s an unavoidable fact of life.
-It doesn’t seem fair but we’ve got to learn how to manage it.
-No matter what chronic condition you’re living with, stress will probably impact your pain levels and cause flare-ups.
-But the good news is that with while we can’t eliminate stress completely, effective stress relief methods can help to reduce chronic pain.
+Everyone experiences stress.
+Some women are living with chronic illness, multiple caregiving responsibilities, work demands and more.
+It’s overwhelming for sure but we’ve got to learn how to manage it.
+No matter what chronic illness you’re living with, stress will probably impact your pain levels and cause flare-ups.
+But be assured that while we can’t eliminate stress completely, effective stress relief methods can help to reduce chronic pain.

 For women, a big flare trigger for chronic pain might be as a result of fluctuating hormonal levels throughout the month.
 This might be related to PMS, where your pain is worse when you are about to start your period, or you might be experiencing more pain as you head toward menopause.
 This is yet another reason to keep a pain journal, since it helps you to notice these patterns.
 The more you know, the more prepared you’ll be for these potential triggers.